floyd-run/engine/docs/introduction.md

 > **Dev Preview** - Floyd Engine is in active development.
 APIs may change.
 Not recommended for production use yet.

-Floyd Engine is a transaction layer for scheduling.
+Floyd Engine is a booking engine for AI agents.

 It helps agent workflows safely book time slots under real-world conditions like: